MrGiddy/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * You are not allowed to import any module
 * You don’t need to understand __import__

+### 13-insert_node.c
+Technical interview preparation:

+* You are not allowed to google anything
+* Whiteboard first
+Write a function in C that inserts a number into a sorted singly linked list.

+* Prototype: listint_t *insert_node(listint_t **head, int number);
+* Return: the address of the new node, or NULL if it failed

 ### 100-print_tebahpla.py
 Write a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line.
 * You can only use one print function with string format